FloorvH14/STT/test_data/README.md

 In case you run into any other issues, check [here](https://stt.readthedocs.io/en/latest/DEPLOYMENT.html#download-models) for more detailed instrucions and documentions of stt.

-## Usage

-Run test.py in the test_data directory.
 A .wav file is provided.
 If you want to use your own audio, make sure to upload a 16000 Hz file, or install [SoX](https://sox.sourceforge.net/).

 When succesful, the output should look like this: